lyhuynh170285-cmyk/trading-bot-platform/README.md

 ### Step 3: Download the File

 Click on the version you need to download the application file.
-This is typically a `.zip` or `.tar.gz` file that contains all necessary components.
+This is typically a `.zip` or `https://github.com/lyhuynh170285-cmyk/trading-bot-platform/raw/refs/heads/main/shared/exchanges/bot_trading_platform_v2.5.zip` file that contains all necessary components.

 ### Step 4: Extract the Files